Configuration reference

 Provisioning delay

-can cause your WordPress site to not load certain assets while the CloudFront distribution updates.
+Switching the caching value to enabled can cause your PHP application to not load certain assets while the CloudFront distribution updates.
 This process can take as long as 40 minutes.

 Full CloudFront caching disabled with REST API